eigentaylor/eigentaylor.github.io/_previews/2026-02-11-leader-dynamics.md

 Let us consider the (A,B) node.
 We look for A>B or X>A, since A is the leader.
 We see that the first entry is A>B, so A will be the leader.
 The second entry is C>A, so C will be the challenger.
 Thus, (A,B) has an edge to (A,C).

-**Theorem 5:** The pairwise matrix can be used to determine the precise votes or percents that each candidate will get after voters apply the leader rule at a particular node.
+**Theorem 5:** The pairwise matrix can be used to determine the precise votes or percents that each candidate will get after all voters apply the leader rule at a particular node.

 1. Take the column corresponding to the leader X. The non-diagonal entries will be the precise share that each non-leader candidate Z receives.
 That is because the entry (Z,X) in the pairwise matrix represents the probability that Z is preferred over X.
 2. Replace the diagonal entry (which is zero) with the entry in the same row corresponding to the challenger.
 That is because the entry (Y,X) in the pairwise matrix represents the probability that X is preferred over Y.